gannochenko/legacy/docs/002_troubleshooting.md

 ## Q: I have troubles launching localstack

-A: Remove the `.localstack/data` folder and try restarting.
+A: Run `make remove_resources` and try restarting.
 Note, that all your local data will be lost.